lbugnion/sample-azure-general/Doc/functions-http.md

 *http://myserver.com/api/hello/name/{name}*

-Here to you can use a POST request.
+Here too you can use a POST request.
 This can be used for more complex parameters, such as streams for images, videos, etc and access the parameter with:

 ```CS
 // Get request body